Skip to main content

 Emotion Expansion: The Critical Memory Integration Approach

-The theories informing CMI posit that emotion-based reactions are deeply connected to past experiences, often associated with strong emotions and anchored in sensitive periods of the individual’s development.
-Once installed, these critical memories are very resilient to change or attenuation over time.
+Once installed, critical memories are very resilient to change.
 In CMI, the therapist invites the client to explore these critical memories by expanding their experience of the sensations and emotions that are showing up.
-By exploring these experiences, the client is beginning the integration process and can ultimately move to integrate the entire critical memory.
-Emotion expansion offers individuals a profound understanding and even appreciation of their most difficult sensations and emotions.
+By exploring these experiences, the client engages in the process of Sensory-Emotion Expansion.

 For example, in the emotion expansion process of CMI, the therapist guides the client in exploring the sensations and emotions tied to critical memories underlying their anxiety.
 The therapist creates a safe and supportive space while the client identifies emotions and bodily sensations that arise and is invited to explore these experiences with curiosity.
 As the client deepens their awareness, they begin to explore the layers of their experience, shifting from discomfort to a fuller connection to the emotions of the critical memory.
+Emotion expansion offers individuals a profound understanding and even appreciation of their most difficult sensations and emotions.

 This process of emotion expansion involves more than managing emotions at the moment; it’s about approaching the experience of emotion with curiosity, agency, and equanimity.
 This process ultimately provides the path for addressing the root causes of one’s emotional patterns.